 Craggy peaks.
-Countryside painted in forest green and fading yellow.
+Countryside painted in forest greens and fading yellows.
 Impressive rock formations that flush red in the afternoon light.
-The Drakensberg boasts all of these, but for us, it was the colossal rippled facade of the basalt Amphitheatre towering over the valley that called us north to the Royal Natal National Park.
+The Drakensberg boasts all of these things, but for us, it was the colossal rippled facade of the basalt Amphitheatre towering over the valley that called us north to the Royal Natal National Park.

-Nestled in the north of the mountain range, this spectacular pocket of national park is also home to one of South Africa’s highest peaks, Mont-aux-Sources, and the world’s second highest waterfall, Tugela Falls, though some controversially believe it deserves the top spot.
+Nestled in the north of the mountain range in KwaZulu-Natal, this spectacular pocket of national park is also home to one of South Africa’s highest peaks, Mont-aux-Sources, and the world’s second highest waterfall, Tugela Falls, though some controversially believe it deserves the top spot.

 But for these two backpackers eager to be back in nature, the mountains called, the clear rivers beckoned and the best way to answer was in a pair of boots that were soon to be very muddy and wet.

-If you have the time you could easily spend weeks exploring this beautiful mountain range, but with just a few days you’ll still be able to cover quite a lot of ground at Royal Natal.
+If you have the time you could easily spend weeks exploring the beautiful Drakensberg mountain range, but with just a few days you’ll still be able to cover quite a lot of ground.

-This short guide to Royal Natal National Park covers our favourite walks (and suggestions for a few others), where to stay and how to prepare for your visit.
+This short guide to Royal Natal National Park covers our favourite hiking trails, where to stay in the park and how to prepare for your visit.

 With trails carved through forests, along cliff tops and across rivers in this serene pocket of nature, hiking is easily the main attraction in Royal Natal National Park with some of the best Drakensberg hiking on offer.
-While the most spectacular walks are also the most challenging, there are trails on offer for all abilities.
+While the most spectacular walks are also the most challenging, there are hiking trails to suit all abilities.

-We may not have seen the entire Drakensberg range but we’re going to put it out there anyway, the Amphitheatre Trails to the top of Tugela Falls is the most remarkable in the area.
+We may not have seen the entire Drakensberg range, but we’re going to put it out there anyway, the Amphitheatre Trails to the top of Tugela Falls is the most spectacular in the area.

 A valley ridged in textures of mossy greens rising into the folds and furrows of the cliff face and upward to the escarpment blanketed in sheaths of golden grass.

-If you do just one walk in the area, make it this one.
-Though it is a demanding hike and weather is a major factor to consider.
+If you do just one hike in the area, make it this one.
+Though it is demanding and weather is a major factor to consider.

-For more on how to prepare and complete the hike, check out our full guide to the Drakensberg’s Amphitheatre Hike.
+For more on how to prepare for and complete the hike, check out our full guide to the Drakensberg’s Amphitheatre Hike.

-One of the more popular hikes in the park, this trail takes in the sights from below, passing through lush forest and zigzagging across the river in the shadow of the cliff face.
+One of the more popular walks in Royal Natal National Park, the Tugela Gorge Trail takes in the sights from below, passing through lush forest and zigzagging across the Tugela River in the shadow of the cliff face.

-For the more intrepid though, a small and rarely used trail continues via a chain ladder to the right.
+For the more intrepid hikers though, a small and rarely used trail continues onward via a chain ladder to the right.

-This path is far more over grown, you’ll probably take a few spider webs to the face and if your feet aren’t already wet they soon will be as the now very vague ‘trail’ frequently crosses the river and eventually leads towards the base of the Tugela Falls.
+This path is far more overgrown, you’ll probably take a few spider webs to the face and if your feet aren’t already wet they soon will be as the now very vague ‘trail’ frequently crosses the river and eventually leads towards the base of Tugela Falls.
 Rock hop as close as you dare.

 Admittedly we didn’t make it all the way there.
 After a late start and a leisurely lunch at the tunnel before setting off up the chain ladder we simply didn’t have enough time to make it right to the base, instead turning our attention to the smaller river pools and satisfying ourselves with an icy dip in the shadow of the cliffs.

-If you intend to go the whole way, it’s best to start early.
-Don’t underestimate the challenge of scrambling over the river boulders which can be quite strenuous and leave enough time to make it back to the gate if you are not staying within the park.
+If you intend to go the whole way to Tugela Falls, it’s best to get an early start.
+Don’t underestimate the challenge of scrambling over the river boulders which can be quite strenuous and leave enough time to make it back to the gate before closing if you are not staying within the park.

 Also note that during the summer months when the area receives plenty of rainfall, the waterfall thrives, but for the rest of the year it may be little more than a trickle.